 3. Write an Angry Letter

-Express your anger to your loved one in an anger letter.
-Clinical psychologist Monica A. Frank points out that an anger letter can be particularly helpful if you are someone who has difficulty acknowledging angry feelings.
-You can write an anger letter to let your loved one know how angry and sad you feel that they are no longer with you.
+Express your anger to your loved one in a grief letter.
+Clinical psychologist Monica A. Frank, Ph.D. points out that letter writing can be particularly helpful in the grieving process if you are someone who has difficulty acknowledging angry feelings.
+You can write a grief letter to let your loved one know how angry and sad you feel that they are no longer with you.
 No one needs to see the letter but you.

-Find an activity you enjoy, such as running, walking or biking.
+Find an activity you enjoy, such as running, walking, or biking.
 According to the Mayo Clinic, physical exercise is a helpful way to reduce feelings of stress that can lead to anger.
-They note that exercise also increases endorphins -- your body's natural feel-good chemicals.
+Exercise also increases endorphins -- your body's natural feel-good chemicals.

 Let yourself yell as loud as you need to, even if it's at the top of your lungs.
 In an article for Help Guide, psychologists Melinda Smith and Jeanne Segal say, "it's okay to yell at the heavens" during the grieving process.
 Just make sure you're screaming in a safe space, such as in your home or in your parked car.

 6. Practice Relaxation and Self-Care Techniques